SecureStrux/Guides/README.md

 ---
 **NOTE**

 It is an insecure practices to use password based authentication for highly privileged accounts.
-Please consider [Public Key Authentication](https://www.ssh.com/academy/ssh/public-key-authentication) using SSH keys.
+Please consider [Public Key Authentication](https://github.com/SecureStrux/Guides/blob/main/README.md#public-key-authentication-for-tenable-nessus-scanning-account) using SSH keys.

 ---

 ### Change the Scanning Account's Login Shell
-The default shell for new vCenter Server Appliance (VCSA) user accounts is the Appliance Shell (`/bin/appliancesh`).
-To perform Nessus Credentialed Checks, the scanning account's login shell must be changed from `/bin/appliancesh` to `/bin/bash`.
+The default login shell for new vCenter Server Appliance (VCSA) user accounts is the Appliance Shell (`/bin/appliancesh`).
+To perform Nessus Credentialed Checks on PhotonOS, the scanning account's login shell must be changed from `/bin/appliancesh` to `/bin/bash`.
 To change the scanning account's login shell:

 1. Issue the `shell` command from the Appliance Shell's `Command>` prompt to change from the **Appliance Shell** to the **Bash Shell**.
 2. Set the scanning account's login shell to `/bin/bash` by executing the following command: